• Skip to primary navigation

 Fast forward to March 2022, and I decided it was time to really give it my all.
 I worked my 40-hour-a-week accounting job, came home, got dinner on the table, and then spent a couple of hours working on the blog.
 Weekends?
 They were packed with grocery shopping, recipe testing, cooking, and photography.

 That hustle paid off!
 In April 2024, my blog income more than doubled my day job salary, and I finally took the leap.
 I quit my 9-to-5 and became a full-time food blogger!
-Best.
-Decision.
-Ever.
+Today, I spend my days developing recipes, testing new ideas, photographing food, and helping home cooks make simple meals with everyday ingredients.

 Mindy’s Cooking Obsession Reader Favorites